-A methicillin-resistant Staphylococcus aureus (MRSA) infection is a bacterial infection caused by the bacterium Staphylococcus aureus.
+A methicillin-resistant staphylococcus aureus (MRSA) infection is caused by a bacteria that resists many antibiotics that are used to treat infections .
 The bacteria can affect the skin, blood, bones, or lungs.
 A person can either be infected or colonized with MRSA.
 When a person is infected, the bacteria cause symptoms.
 A person colonized also has the bacteria, but it may not cause any symptoms.
-An MRSA infection is serious because the bacteria are resistant to many antibiotics that are used to treat infections.
+An MRSA infection can be serious because of the resistance to antibiotics.

 There are two types of MRSA infection: community-acquired and nosocomial.
-People who have a community-acquired MRSA infection were infected outside of a hospital setting (for example, a dormitory).
-Nosocomial MRSA infections occur in healthcare settings (such as hospitals or clinics).
+People who have a community-acquired MRSA infection were infected outside of a hospital setting.
+Nosocomial MRSA infections occur in healthcare settings such as hospitals or clinics.

 An MRSA infection can spread several ways:

 The following factors increase your chance of infection.
 Tell your doctor if you have any of these risk factors:

 If you experience any of these symptoms, do not assume it is an MRSA infection.
 These symptoms may be caused by other, less serious health conditions.
 If you experience any one of them, see your doctor.

 Infected Hair Follicle—Folliculitis